-.
+The Nautanki dance usually begins around midnight and carries on till daybreak of next day.
+Nautanki was the only form of entertainment prevalent in India, before the advent of television and Indian movies.
 A characteristic of Nautanki is that it is always been an open and secular dramatic form till date.
-All elements of Nautanki dance, music, are used with an unlimited scope for improvisation is today explored with their relevance in contemporary themes.
+All elements of Nautanki dance, music are used with an unlimited scope for improvisation which today is explored with their relevance in contemporary themes.
 Nautanki has developed according to the changing needs of the large masses of people who live in the villages of India.
-Apart from these two places, the other places where Nautanki took root and grew are Hathras and Kanpur
+Apart from these two places, the other places where Nautanki has its root and grew are Hathras and Kanpur.

 Nautanki is performed on stage that can be courtyards or maidens.
 The music used for this performance has the elements of classical as well as folk.
 In fact, it has a pattern of its own, which is consistent for dramas.
 The poetry is written in various metrical patterns and sung as per the convention and requirements of current performance.
 The verses used are simple, direct and it appeals towards human emotions.
 To avoid monotonous treatment of the verses, many new ideas are also used; like the introduction of a short verse called kada between the three stanzas.

-The basic verse used can be divided into three portions such as: (1) Doha which is sung free, without a beat or musical accomplishment; (2) Choubola which forms the main stanza, and last of all is (3) Daur or Chalti or Udhan, which is sung at a great speed & also becomes very slow at the end.
 The overall popularity of the Nautanki artist is decided from the power of his voice, the meanings he can draw out from the written verse, and the expressions he can deliver at that moment.
 The language in which the Nautanki is written is Hindustani.
-The Braj Nautankis is mostly in verse form, whereas the Nautanki in Kanpur
+The Braj Nautankis is mostly in verse form, whereas the Nautanki in Kanpur have Urdu poetry and plenty of straightforward prose dialogues.
+The Nautanki also contains certain elements of the Sanskrit theatre, both in selecting stories and in the sequence wise unravelling of the plot.
+The effect of the Parsi theatre is also visible in the style of enactment, particularly in case of the Kanpur school of Nautanki.